guenchi/Catapult/README.md

 with it

-easyly to write the router
+easily to write the router

 ```
 (define router